otrv4/otrv4/otrv4.md

 fields, but some fields are required.
 A Client Profile contains the Client Profile owner instance tag, an Ed448 long-term public key, the Ed448 long-term forging public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
-Thefore, the Client Profile has variable length.
+Therefore, the Client Profile has variable length.

 There are two instances of the Client Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The